Vonage/vivid-bindings-vue/README.md

 ## Releases

-This package has a `pipeline` workflow which is checking for a new Vivid version on a weekly basis and if it detects that new version is out The new bindings are generated and published automatically, reflecting the same package version `@vonage/vivid` has.
+This package has a `pipeline` workflow which is checking for a new Vivid version on a weekly basis and if it detects that new version is out The new bindings are generated and published automatically, **reflecting** the same package version `@vonage/vivid` has.
+So the release driver is `@vonage/vivid` package itself.

 ## Repository structure